THE-DS-WAREHOUSE/AI_Voice_bot/README.md

-Here is a custom README.md file tailored specifically to your AI restaurant receptionist project.
-You can copy and paste this directly into your project folder.

-Markdown
 # Happy Meat AI Receptionist

 A real-time, voice-activated AI assistant designed to act as a receptionist for a fictional New York steakhouse called "Happy Meat."